DTJF/libpruio/src/doc/_7_tipsntricks.md

 \note The `BAxxx` entries are the ball numbers of the double pins on
       header connectors P9_41 and P9_42.
 The JT pins are unidirectional.

+# Auto Starting an Application # {#SecAutoStart}

+In order to auto start a program compiled against \Proj (ie. by a systemd service), you've to care about some kind of race conditions.
+Before the CTOR call PruIo::PruIo() your code needs the kernel driver `uio_pruss` loaded in any case, and perhaps it also needs the LKM for pinmuxing.
+You've to make sure that both drivers are properly loaded before your code starts.

+To find out the loading status you can check if some sysfs files exists

+\Item{uio_pruss} check for `/dev/uio5`

+\Item{LKM} check for `/sys/devices/platform/libpruio/state`

+This can either get done by a loop halting your code until the files are created.
+Or you can use a bash script to wait for the files being up, like

+    until test -e /dev/uio5; do sleep 1; done until test -e /sys/devices/platform/libpruio/state; do sleep 1; done

+\note When your code starts before the `uio_pruss` driver is loaded,
+      the CTOR call creates the file `/dev/uio5`, and that file is blocking proper loading of the driver.
+You can check this race condition ie. by using the output of command `ls -l /dev/uio*`.
+      When the file is mistakenly created by the CTOR, the file `uio5` is different.
+Ie. since kernel 4.14 the owner is `root root`, while the proper files are owned by `root users`.